collocations.org

 in no uncertain terms

-We let them know in no uncertain terms just how disappointed we were.
+I let them know in no uncertain terms how disappointed I was.

 absolute, material, practical, real